-While it’s not always easy to control the amount of moisture in your tent, there are a few precautions you can take to losing body heat from evaporation.
+While it’s not always easy to control the amount of moisture in your tent, there are a few steps you can take to prevent losing body heat via evaporation.

 Staying Warm With A Heat Source

-If you don’t think that the previously mentioned precautionary measures won’t suffice, there are a few additional options to keep your body warm via an external heat source.
+If you don’t think the previously mentioned preventive measures will suffice, there are a few more options to keep your body warm via external heat sources.

-The “hot packs” themselves won’t keep your entire body warm, but are mostly used to keep your extremities from freezing.
+The “hot packs” themselves won’t keep your entire body warm but can be used to help your extremities from freezing.

-While there are a multitude of different hand warmers on the market, I prefer to carry a couple of HotHands in my pack at all times.
+While there are many different hand warmers on the market, I carry a couple of HotHands in my pack at all times.

-They also make a version for your toes with an adhesive side that I like to stick to the underside of my wrists - I don’t know why I started doing this, but it always has worked.
+There are also versions for your toes with an adhesive side that I like to stick to the underside of my wrists.
+I don’t know why I started doing this, but it always has worked.

 Water Bottle Method

-Utilized often by backpackers, the water bottle method of heating your body is preferable when you don’t have the capacity to pack a giant heater - we’ll get into that in a bit.
+Utilized often by backpackers, the water bottle method of heating your body is preferable when you can’t pack a giant heater – we’ll get into that in a bit.

-Simply boil water over the campfire or a gas-stove, then pour it in a Nalgene or metal water bottle.
+Boil water over the campfire or a gas stove, then pour it in a Nalgene or metal water bottle.

-On top of that, do not use a thin, clear plastic bottle, as the hot temperature may degrade the plastic, leading others to believe that you had an embarrassing ‘accident’ in your tent.
+Do not use a thin, clear plastic bottle.
+The hot temperature may degrade the plastic, leading others to believe that you had an embarrassing ‘accident’ in your tent.